CorporateFounder/unitedStates_final/charterEng/EXPLANATION_WHY_MONEY_DEMURAGE_IS_USED_HERE.md

 keeping the founder's remuneration percentage at two percent.
 And mining per block should not increase more than 5% for ten years, each subsequent increase that may be made must pass at least ten years through amendments, and no more than 5% per block from the reward of the last block.
-(Example: if we change through amendments, then the extraction should not be higher than 210 coins, but each following will be no more than five percent of the last.
+(Example: if we change through the amendments, then the extraction should not be higher than 420 coins, but each following will be no more than five percent of the last.
-Thus, the next increase introduced by without amendment will be 220.5 coins.
+Thus, the next increase introduced by without amendment will be 440.10 coins.
 But this amendment will be introduced only in ten years after the first production adjustment)

 With a lack of money supply, if the number of mined coins has not been changed through an amendment, you can add a few additional zeros after the decimal point, so it will simply increase the value of the coins, without increasing the total money supply.

 Negative rates should not be higher than 0.5% per annum and lower than 0.2% per annum.
 Negative rates can only be changed through amendments.

 [Exit to home](../documentationEng/documentationEng.md)